-The IPA introduces a single procedure where refugee status, subsidiary protection and leave to remain are all examined together in one procedure compared to the previous bifurcated system under the Refugee Act.
-Under the IPA, an asylum application may be lodged either at the port of entry, or directly at the International Protection Office (IPO).
+The IPA introduces a single procedure where refugee status, subsidiary protection and permission to remain are all examined together in one procedure compared to the previous bifurcated system under the Refugee Act, 1996.
+Under the IPA, an application for international protection may be lodged either at the port of entry, or directly at the International Protection Office (IPO).
 The application should be lodged at the earliest possible opportunity as any undue delay may prejudice the application.
-If the applicant made a claim for international protection status at the port of entry, they must proceed to the IPO to complete the initial asylum process and attend a preliminary interview under Section 13 IPA.
+18 If the applicant made a claim for international protection status at the port of entry, they must proceed to the IPO to complete the initial asylum process and attend a preliminary interview under Section 13 IPA.